Affiliated Schools Research Program

-In order to allow for additional priority topics to be added over the life of the program and in line with Ministerial and Directorate priorities, research can be considered if it aligns with the broader themes within the Future of Education strategy.
-The priority topics will be reviewed at six monthly intervals with refinements approved by the Affiliated Schools Steering Committee.
+In order to allow for additional priority topics to be added over the life of the program and to maintain alignment with Ministerial and Directorate priorities, topics are reviewed and approved at six monthly intervals by the Affiliated Schools Steering Committee.

-The Affiliated School Program leadership will endeavour to establish the partnerships and collaborations needed to ensure that at least one project is funded for each priority topic.
+The Affiliated School Program leadership aim to ensure that at least one project is funded for each priority topic.
 Proposals for research focussing on other topics within the major themes will also be eligible for funding but will require stronger arguments about their importance.
 All other things being equal a higher funding priority will be assigned for research aligned with the priority topics.